skip to content

 Elder abuse is any action, or lack of action, deliberate or unintentional, which causes distress, harm, or serious risk of harm to an older person, or loss or damage to property or assets.

-Information about elder abuse, including signs and effects, is available on the SA Health website.
+Information about elder abuse, including signs and effects, is available on the Office for Ageing Well website.

 Some types of elder abuse can amount to a criminal offence, such as assault.
 Other types of elder abuse may have different legal remedies, such as a civil claim or an intervention order.